Gesture-Controlled Aerial Robot Formation for Human-Swarm Interaction in Safety Monitoring Applications

 \subsection{Contributions}

-To the best of our knowledge, this work represents the first instance of a contactless \ac{hsi} system involving a human and a team of multi-rotor \acp{uav} that incorporates onboard human state estimation and gesture recognition, enabling dynamic and intuitive interaction between humans and \acp{uav} in real-world applications.
-The presented work addresses the challenges hindering the application of existing \ac{uav}-based \ac{hsi} studies~\cite{Nagi2014IROS, Abbate2021ICRA, Abdi2023ICRA, Jacquet2022RAL, Macchini2021RAL, CoutureCCRV2010, MonajjemiIROS2013} in real-world applications through the following contributions.
-First, we propose a novel dynamic formation control strategy supporting online, on-demand adaptation of the shape of the \ac{uav} formation in complex environments.
-This enables rapid response to changes in the environment and provides a convenient way to control the relative positions of multiple robots to the human worker through operator's commands.
-Second, we design an onboard approach for recognizing 2D human body poses and hand gestures using a Deep Neural Network configuration that minimizes latency and eliminates the need for off-board computation, thereby enhancing the system's responsiveness.
-Further, we introduce a multi-modal approach to human pose estimation tailored for dynamic UAV systems, which operates independently of external infrastructure and can optionally function without additional equipment carried by the human.
-Such an approach ensures the system's applicability across diverse scenarios and environments.
-Lastly, we demonstrate that a system with advanced \ac{hsi} capabilities directly combining vision and control strategies for immediate responsiveness can be implemented onboard lightweight \ac{uav} platforms.
+This work presents a gesture-based \ac{hsi} framework for \ac{uav} formations featuring fully onboard processing and real-time adaptability.
+Building on prior work, it introduces the following key contributions: i) Dynamic formation control strategy that supports online, on-demand adaptation of the \ac{uav} formation shape in complex environments allowing for rapid response to environmental changes and providing an effective method for controlling relative positions of multiple \acp{uav} around a human worker through operator commands; ii) A gesture-based control interface for markerless \ac{hsi} extending\cite{Symeonidis2023TIP, papaioannidis2021EUSIPCO, Papaioannidis2022tcsvt}, by integrating an enhanced 2D pose estimation network using cross-attention mechanisms, a unified onboard detection-tracking-skeleton-classification pipeline, and a FIFO buffering mechanism for robust temporal input to the \ac{lstm} gesture classifier. iii) A multi-modal approach to human position estimation specifically tailored for dynamic \ac{uav} systems operating independently of external infrastructure which can work without additional equipment.
+Finally, we demonstrate that advanced \ac{hsi} capabilities combining vision-based perception and control can be effectively deployed onboard lightweight \ac{uav} platforms.